Bear Lake State Park

 A Stunning Setting

 Bear Lake State Park.
-As you get your first view of the lake, the unique deep blue color will amaze you.
+As you get your first view of Bear Lake, the unique deep blue color will amaze you.
+It is almost turquoise.

 Three Distinct Areas